jayvesmir/ganyu-bot/README.md

 # Ganyu bot
 Ganyu is cool.
-Live Love Ganyu.
+Live Laugh Ganyu.

 ## How to self-host Ganyu (＾◡＾)